-Celibacy, the promise that a priest makes to commit his life only to the Church and never to marry, was always encouraged among the clergy as a means to give witness to the Kingdom of God was that a visitor was to wash his feet upon entering a house because the roads were dusty.
-Usually there would be a bowl with water by the door for this purpose.
-If the family was wealthy, a servant might be assigned the chore.
-For a person of higher social standing (such as a teacher) to perform this menial task would be a most unusual gesture.
+Celibacy, the promise that a priest makes to commit his life only to the Church and never to marry, was always encouraged among the clergy as a means to give witness to the Kingdom of God.

 This disciple of celibacy allows the minister to focus his energies on the needs of the people.
-It became a law of the Church during this period in part to ensure that those entering into Holy Orders fully understood and accepted the ministry of service.
+It became a law of the Church during this period in part to ensure that those entering into Holy Orders fully nderstood and accepted the ministry of service.